SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/BP_Implementing_IAS_in_Regression_Tests.md

 # Best practices: Implementing interactive Automation scripts in regression tests

-Integrating interactive Automation scripts (IASs) into regression testing often presents challenges due to the inability to perform sets from the regression test framework on the UI.
+Integrating interactive Automation scripts (IASs) into regression testing can be challenging because the regression test framework may not support executing sets on the UI.

-Although there are other ways of testing this, these lack integration with the QA portal.
-Implementing these alternatives often requires a significant amount of time for both implementation and adapting to changes.
-To address these issues, implementing a well-considered design methodology early in the process is crucial.
+While there are alternative testing methods, these lack integration with the QA portal.
+Adopting these alternatives often demands considerable time for both implementation and adjustment to changes.
+To address these issues, it is essential to employ a well-considered design methodology early in the process.

 This guide focuses on best practices (recommendations) for integrating interactive Automation scripts into regression tests, emphasizing a design approach that ensures flexibility, reusability, and seamless integration.